Frequently Asked Questions

 The total cost of PowerOn Midwest is still being finalized by the project applicants.
 The Midcontinent Independent System Operator (MISO) developed a preliminary cost estimate in early 2024 of approximately $2.5 billion for project work between the Minnesota border and the North Rochester Substation.
 When including the Big Stone-Brookings project, the investment reaches about $3 billion.
 That estimate is being refined by the utilities and updated based on engineering and bids from equipment, materials, and labor vendors.

-While the investment will be significant, industry analysts project between $11 and $25 billion in economic benefits by 2050, meaning every dollar invested could return between $1.60 and $3.10 in value to end-use consumers through improved reliability, expanded access to low-cost energy, and avoided outage costs to local communities.
+While the investment will be significant, industry analysts project between $7 and $25 billion in economic benefits by 2050 to end-use consumers through improved reliability, expanded access to lower-cost energy, and avoided outage costs to local communities.